noahehall/theBookOfNoah/databases/mysql_new.md

       - the values given are stored int he mysql db in the server table in a new row
       - server name cannot exceed 63 chars
       - if an option is not give, the default`create server` will b ean empty string
-  - `drop server` for use with federated storage engines to delet a given server that is created with `creat server`
+  - `drop server` for use with federated storage engines to delet a given server that is created with `create server`
+    - see security

 ## TABLES database & table schema
   - reference table: is referenced by another table via a primary key